dnllvrvz/dnllvrvz.github.io/about.md

 </iframe>

 <p>Here we have information about my schooling, work and where I had been in the world
-from 2013 until early 2018.
-After that, the level of complexity of the things I do have increased greatly, so I stopped trying to linearize them.</p>
+<b>from 2013 until early 2018</b>.
+After that, the level of complexity of the things I do have
+increased greatly, so I stopped trying to linearize them.</p>

 <h2>Mapping nonlinearity</h2>